-Funding - The largest source of funding during the fiscal year ended June 30, 2019, came from premium tax and carrier assessment revenues.
-The premium tax is a two percent tax on plans that are sold through the Exchange.
-The assessment is a set rate based on monthly enrollments for qualified health, family dental, and pediatric dental plans offered by carriers on the Exchange.
+Funding - The largest source of funding during the fiscal year ended June 30, 2020 came from premium tax and carrier assessment revenues.
+The premium tax is a two percent tax on health plans that are sold through the Exchange.
+The assessment is a set rate based on monthly enrollments for qualified health and dental plans offered by carriers on the Exchange.
 Premium tax and assessment funds are maintained in an account with the Washington State Treasurer, and the account is administered by the Washington State Health Care Authority.